-We are jumping into the school year by celebrating you!
-Please join us for our 2nd Annual Educator Appreciation Day on Saturday, October 19, 2019!
+Real Superheroes Teach!
+Please join us for our 2nd Annual Educator Appreciation Day on Saturday, February 15, 2020!
 Your admission is FREE, bring your family at a discounted rate, and immerse yourself in a wild experience at Naples Zoo!
 Zoo Educators with activities will be available for you to explore and showcase the types of educational experiences the Zoo has to offer to you, your students, and your family.
 We recognize the incredible work you do, and look forward to continuing to support you and the education of your students now and for future generations!
-Reserve your spot here!
+Register Now!

 New Teaching Resource: Rent the Traveling Turtle Trunk!

 Help save Florida’s local wildlife!
 New this year, Naples Zoo has partnered with the Inwater Research Group to bring a unique program that integrates activities, games, and hands-on learning in an effort to help save sea turtles.
 Students will learn about what makes a sea turtle a sea turtle, research their nesting habits, learn how to sample a population, and collect data on sea turtle models.
 These materials and associated curriculum have been developed and are ready to borrow for FREE!

 Trunk includes items such as sea turtle skull replicas, turtle models for data collection, calipers, and a complete curriculum with lessons, activities, videos and assessment.

 - For 3rd through 8th grades